publiccodenet/publiccode.net/membership/founding-membership.md

 We’re currently looking for members to help shape the Foundation for Public Code’s long term future.

 Members are forward-thinking public organizations with a strong commitment to the existence of an ecosystem of public code.
 As a member you'll help create a global community of public code empowered organizations that pool resources and collaborate in the digital transformation of modern government.

-The Foundation for Public Code was set up to help public organizations develop and maintain software together.
 This results in higher quality services for the public that are more cost effective, with less risk and more local control.

 Sound interesting?
 Find out more [about becoming a member](https://about.publiccode.net/activities/membership-growth/) and get in touch with us!